ABOUT US

 Board of Directors

-Miranda Anderson, Vice President
+Daryle Faircloth, Vice President

 Staff

-Jenny Sheneman, Executive Director
+Jenny Kostroff, Executive Director

-Robby Valliere, Building Supervisor
+K'den Bledsoe, Building Supervisor

-Laura Berkompas, Event Coordinator
+Bryn Bowersox, Event Coordinator

-Alisa Goolsby, Event Coordinator
+Simon DePhelps, Event Coordinator

 1912 Center

-Located at 412 East 3rd Street, the former Moscow High School, built in 1912, is a three-story, 30,000 square foot building located on the edge of a historic residential neighborhood, three blocks from the City's commercial core.
+Located at 412 East 3rd Street, the former Moscow High School, built in 1912, is a three-story, 30,000 square foot building located on the edge of an historic residential neighborhood, three blocks from the City's commercial core.
 It is an excellent example of classical style architecture built during the Progressive School Era, with classic details in brick and white terra cotta that are unique to the area.

 This landmark is the home of Moscow's first multigenerational, multipurpose community center.
 The 1912 Center was purchased from the school district by the City of Moscow in 1997 from funds donated entirely by private citizens.
-Phase I of the project (Great Room, Kitchen and Plaza) opened to the public in October 2001.
+Phase I of the project (Great Room, Kitchen and Pall Plaza) opened to the public in October 2001.
 Phase II (Senior Center and Friendship Hall) opened in June of 2002.

 top